Hydrodynamic Synchronisation of Chiral Microswimmers

+The likelihood of the synchronisation depends on the volume fraction $\phi$ and the trajectory radius $r_t$ (Fig.~\ref{fig2}).
+At low $\phi$ the system remains in an isotropic state with the circular trajectories randomly oriented and distributed.
+When $\phi$ is increased, the trajectories become jagged in the isotropic state (left in Fig.~\ref{fig3}e).
+At long times the trajectories align (right in Fig.~\ref{fig3}e).
+The distribution of rotational frequencies $\omega$ has a peak at $\omega_0$ and the width likely arises from the hydrodynamic fluctuations (Fig.~\ref{fig3}c).
+Interestingly, the particle dynamics is reminiscent of the active-absorbing state transition predicted for dry circular swimmers in 2-dimensions (2D)~\cite{lei2019nonequilibrium} --- the diffusive dynamics in the isotropic state becomes sub-diffusive when the spontaneous synchronisation occurs~\cite{SupMat}.
+However, in the 2D dry system, where the particles interact exclusively via steric collisions, only local synchronisation was observed~\cite{lei2019nonequilibrium}.
+This suggests that hydrodynamic interactions are crucial for the large scale synchronisation observed here.

+Previous studies of linear squirmers predict that the alignment of source dipoles corresponding to the formation of uniaxial polar order is dominated by near-field hydrodynamic interactions~\cite{yoshinaga2017hydrodynamic,yoshinaga2018hydrodynamic}.
+When $r_t\sim a$, an isolated swimmer sweeps an area $\sim r_t^2$ during one period $T_0$, and can be thought to occupy an effective volume $2\pi r_t^2 a$.
+The lower-$\phi$ limit for the synchronisation region, closely corresponds to the random close packing of discotic cylinders with volume $2\pi r_t^2 a$ ~\cite{SupMat} (white line in Fig.~\ref{fig2}).
+Above this line, the effective volumes overlap in the isotropic state, and the swimmers have a high probability of interacting via near-field hydrodynamics.

-We define $t_{sync}$ as the total time elapsed from the beginning of the simulation until the system is synchronised (both $P_s$ and $P_m$ reach a plateau).
+To study the ordering dynamics, we measure the total time $t_{sync}$ from the beginning of the simulation until synchronisation is reached .
+The fastest formation is observed in the middle of the synchronised region (Fig.~\ref{fig2}).
 For a given $r_t$, if $\phi$ is too large no synchronisation is observed.
-This implies the existence of a dynamic bottleneck where the particles have multiple collisions during their rotation time $T_0$, hindering the growth of global alignment.
-For simulations towards the high-$\phi$ end of the synchronisation region the $t_{sync}$ is increased (Fig.~\ref{fig2}), and the order parameters fluctuate close to zero before the growth of the order begins.
-We plan to study these systems in more detail in the future.
+This implies the existence of a dynamic bottleneck where the particles have multiple collisions during their full-rotation time $T_0$, hindering the growth of global alignment.
+For simulations towards the high-$\phi$ end of the synchronisation region, $t_{sync}$ is increased (Fig.~\ref{fig2}), and the order parameters fluctuate close to zero before the growth of the order begins.

-\paragraph*{Helical swimmers.-} Helical trajectories arise when $B_1\neq 0$ (Fig.~\ref{fig1}b), and synchronisation is observed at lower $\phi$ than in the case of pure rotors (Fig.~\ref{fig4}).
-The alignment of the source dipoles, is first led by the formation of polar order before eventual azimuthal alignment.
-This tendency is amplified for increasing $B_1/\widetilde{B}_{11}$ { (see {\it e.g.} Fig.~\ref{fig5}a and b, for $\psi\approx 50^{\circ}$ and $\psi\approx 31^{\circ}$, respectively).} Both the frequency matching and the phase locking show comparable behaviour with the circular swimmers (Fig.~\ref{fig5}c and d).
-In the synchronised state, the particles swim along a common axis, with their helical trajectories aligned (Fig.~\ref{fig5}e).